 The river was full of islands, winding among which, day after day, Stanley often found to be the only means of escape from the pertinacious cannibals.
-They presented a beautiful appearance with their luxuriant foliage, and occasionally was to be seen the beautiful striped antelope, and other animals, who would look on in wonderment at the flotilla of boats and then bound away; but while the eye was resting on all this loveliness, the ear would be saluted with the sound of wardrums and hideous shouts.
-Whenever Stanley landed and visited a village from which the inhabitants had fled, he would see human bones scattered around, flung 26 aside like oyster-shells, after the meat was removed, and at times the whole expedition felt as if they were destined to make a grand luncheon for these ferocious man-eaters.
+They presented a beautiful appearance with their luxuriant foliage, but while the eye was resting on their loveliness, the ear would be saluted with the sound of war-drums and hideous shouts.
+Whenever Stanley landed and visited a village from which the inhabitants had fled, he would see human bones scattered around, flung aside like oyster-shells, after the meat was removed, and at times the whole expedition felt as if they were destined to make a grand luncheon for these ferocious man-eaters.